nuwcru/krmp_varSens/README.md

 logIVI_i ~ N(mu_i, sigma^2_year)

 Below we're plotting the estimated sigma (+/- credibles) as a ratio to the reference group which is 2013 in this case.
 Estimates to the right of 1 (dashed line) had greater residual variance than 2013.
 Estimates to the left had less residual variance.
+Some interesting results, maybe we can explore different ways of modeling these residuals.
+Still model them at the yearly level, but instead of using year, generate a metric that summarizes the yearly conditions.
+This may be more informative and match residual variance patterns better than a binned category like year.

 <p align="center">
   <img width="800" src="https://github.com/nuwcru/krmp_varSens/blob/master/Figures/sigma_CIs.jpeg">